Log Cabin Chinking Materials and Tools

 Log Home Chinking definitely can add to the aesthetic appeal of your log home.
 With products like chinking paint, the color combinations seem to be infinite.

 You can apply different textures to your log home chinking.
-Even paint your chinking a solid color such as light gray.
+Even paint your sealant product a solid color such as light gray.
 You can even match the dark brown color of your logs, or vary the degree of transparency.

-In addition, you can add ultraviolet protection to your chinking through paints and stains.
+In addition, you can add ultraviolet protection from the constant sun’s rays by applying paints and stains.

 How To Load a Bulk Loading Gun